CycloneDX/sbom-utility/docs/custom-examples.md

 #### Example: Verify unique disclaimer item in `metadata.properties` array and then its `value` property

-Using the custom configuration file `test/custom/config-cdx-metadata-properties-disclaimer-unique-match.json` for this validation check is as follows:
+Using the custom configuration file `test/custom/config-cdx-metadata-properties-disclaimer-unique-match.json` for this validation check whose contents is as follows:

 ```json
 {